pallets-eco/wtforms/docs/fields.rst

     .. attribute:: flags

         An object containing boolean flags set either by the field itself, or by validators on the field.
-For example, the buit-in :func:`~wtforms.validators.required` validator sets the 'required' flag.
+For example, the built-in :func:`~wtforms.validators.required` validator sets the `required` flag.
         An unset flag will result in :const:`False`.

         .. code-block:: django